jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But to access our health insurance policy, we do what?
 What does it take to get the blueprints to our home?
 How many people understand how their mortgage works?

 The rules, regulations, contracts, and laws that govern our lives are a complete mystery to most of Main Street.
-And that makes us dependent on people like building inspectors, mortgage brokers, and lawyers.
-We give these people the levers of power to become antagonists.
+And that makes us dependent on city-halls, mortgage companies, and law offices.
+We give these organizations the levers of power to become antagonists.

 The truth is, regular people can work as freely as the _Cities: Skylines_ clip above.
 Like taking an Uber, or renting an Airbnb, open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases can literally put the power in our hands!